Dahlby21/BellaBeats/README.md

 # BellaBeats
 Google Data Analytics Capstone

-The data was gathered from 30 consenting FitBit users and I sourced it from Möbius on his Kaggle webpage linked below.
+The data was gathered from 30 consenting FitBit users, and I sourced it from Möbius on his Kaggle webpage, which is linked below.

 https://www.kaggle.com/datasets/arashnic/fitbit

-Questions to be Answered:
+**Questions to be Answered:**

 What are some identifiable trends in smart device usage?